|Thursday||10 am to 8 pm|

 What is the Gallery’s policy on masks?

-Now that Ottawa has made masks mandatory in all enclosed public spaces, the Gallery requires each visitor to wear a mask securely covering the nose, mouth and chin.
+The Gallery requires each visitor to wear a mask securely covering the nose, mouth and chin at all time.
 This requirement will be waived only for those with medical or age-related conditions that prevent the wearing of masks.
 For full details on the rules the Gallery follows, please check out the City of Ottawa's website.